Trevor Carson: Dundee United

 Dundee United confirmed the signing of Carson on 8 July 2021 on a two-year contract.

 Morecambe (loan)

 On 5 January 2022, Carson rejoined former Motherwell boss Stephen Robinson after joining EFL League One side Morecambe on loan for the remainder of the season.

 St Mirren

 On 25 May 2022, it was confirmed that Carson would join St Mirren on a two-year deal for an undisclosed fee.
 In March 2023, he signed a contract extension keeping him at The Saints until the end of the 2024/25 season.

+Dundee

+On 2 August 2023, Dundee announced the signing of Carson on a three-year deal, for an undisclosed fee.
+Carson made his debut for the Dee in the league away to his former club St Mirren.

+In his second season, he spent time out injured and subsequently lost his place to Jon McCracken, before making his first league start of the season on 20 October 2024 against former club Motherwell.
+Dundee manager Tony Docherty has since rotated between Carson and McCracken for a starting berth.
+In a high point of his Dundee spell, Carson earned a place in the SPFL's Team of the Week on 20 January 2025 after an impressive performance and clean sheet in a Scottish Cup victory over Dundee derby rivals and Carson's former team Dundee United, Dundee's first clean sheet derby win in over 20 years.

+Ross County (loan)

+After being replaced by Jon McCracken as Dundee's starting keeper, Carson joined Scottish Championship club Ross County on a season-long loan deal on 25 September 2025, rejoining his previous Dundee manager and new County manager Tony Docherty.

 International career

 Youth career

 Carson represented Northern Ireland up to the U21 levels and was first called up for the Northern Ireland U17 in 2004.
 He later played eight times for the U17 side, including the UEFA European Under-17 Championship.
 Carson was then called up for the Northern Ireland U18, Northern Ireland U19 and Northern Ireland U20.

 In November 2006, Carson was called up to the Northern Ireland U21 squad for the first time.
 He was then called up to the U21 squad for the next three years.
 Carson played two games in two days when appearing for Northern Ireland U21s in Wuppertal, Germany on 5 September 2008, with his side losing 3–0, before making a dash back to Chesterfield to play in a 1–0 win over Rotherham United.

 Carson then represented Northern Ireland B in a 3–0 defeat against Scotland B in May 2009.